GOP Speaker Johnson Says House Won’t Be ‘rushed’ To Approve Aid For Ukraine As $95B Package Stalls

 The slow-walk of U.S. aid to an ally during the largest ground war in Europe since World War II shows how far Republicans have retreated from overseas leadership in line with Trump.

-In his own remarks from the White House, Biden said Tuesday that approving the bill “is standing up to Putin,” raising his voice in strong comments as he referred to the Russian leader.
-“We can’t walk away now.
-That’s what Putin is betting on.”

-Separately, Defense Secretary Lloyd Austin made his own push for Ukraine aide in a virtual session with the Ukraine Defense Contact Group, some 50 countries that coordinate military support for Ukraine.
+Separately, Defense Secretary Lloyd Austin made his own push for Ukraine aid in a virtual session with the Ukraine Defense Contact Group, some 50 countries that coordinate military support for Ukraine.

 Austin conducted the online meeting from his home, where he is recuperating from complications following prostate cancer surgery.